abekoh/snipslack.vim/README.md

 g:snipslack_limit_lines = 500
 ```

 Enable to post with GitHub URL.
-If set 0 to disable.
+Set 0 to disable.
 Default: `1`
 ```
 g:snipslack_enable_github_url = 0
 ```

 List of git's remote names.
-When get GitHub URL, search from head of this list.
+When it get GitHub URL, search from head of this list.
 Default: `['origin']`
 ```
 g:snipslack_github_remotes = ['origin', 'second']